okojik/alx-pre_course/README.md

-My name is Kingsley
+My name is Kingsley,
-i am a student of alx
+I am a software engineer at alx
-i am currently studying software engineering